-

 Jazz Greats: Classic Photographs from the Bank of America Collection

-Jazz Greats: Classic Photographs from the Bank of America Collection celebrates the legacy of singers, musicians, audiences, and artists who contributed to the cultural footprint of jazz.
+Jazz Greats: Classic Photographs from the Bank of America Collection celebrated the legacy of singers, musicians, audiences, and artists who contributed to the cultural footprint of jazz.

-Jazz Greats celebrates the magic that happens when a photographer captures a precise moment in a performing artist's life—on or off stage—and memorializes the joy of audience members as they participate in the making of music history.
+Jazz Greats honors the magic that happens when a photographer captures a precise moment in a performing artist's life—on or off stage—and memorializes the joy of audience members as they participated in the making of music history.

 Through many dynamic lenses, the collection highlights early jazz leaders and defining moments of cultural transformation during an era of social, economic, industrial, and political reckoning.